DrLex0/print3D-FlexiRex/README.md

 * Q: **“So, I can start selling prints of this model without even having to spend time on figuring out how to contact the author?”**<br>
   A: **Yes indeed,** thanks to the CC-BY-SA license under which it is released, at the condition that you comply with the conditions explained below.

+* Q: **“Can I buy the exclusive copyright on this model?”**<br>
+  A: **Hell no.** This model is for the 3D printing community and it will stay that way.
+You might as well ask Linus Torvalds for the copyright on the Linux kernel.

 ### What does “attribution” mean?